 Invisible Hand of Capitalism, illustrated.)

 Sarcastic Acronym Hover-Link Footnotes: For the convenience of those readers using devices that lack a mouse, these footnotes are provided for all webpages, in case any webpage contains any hover-links.
 (If you don't have a mouse, you can't "hover" it over a link without clicking just to see the simple acronym interpretation.
-Click any footnote link to see the acronym and a detailed explanation; hover over it just to see the simple interpretation.)
+Click any footnote link to see the acronym and a detailed explanation; "hover" the mouse over it just to see the simple interpretation.)

 Secularist Liberal Intellectual Media Complex